lertsoft/curatedby/README.md

 npm run build-prod
 ```

 Now, your blog is ready to be deployed.
-All generated files are located at `out` folder, which you can deploy with any hosting service.
+All generated files are located in `out` folder, which you can deploy with any hosting service.

 ### Deploy to Netlify

-Clone this repository on own GitHub account and deploy to Netlify:
+Clone this repository on your own GitHub account and deploy it to Netlify:

 [![Netlify Deploy button](https://www.netlify.com/img/deploy/button.svg)